-Consultant Patrick Lencioni published a book about three years ago called, “The Advantage.”
+Consultant Patrick Lencioni published a book several years ago called, “The Advantage.”
 In it, he speaks about what gives an organization or business an “advantage” over another.
 In a nutshell, the advantage is “Organizational Health.”
 It’s all those things that can’t be measured.

 Numbers are easy to evaluate.
 That’s why officials in state and national educational offices like standardized testing – not because it sets a benchmark, but because calculations are an “easy” way to determine effectiveness, such as “proficient” ratings and “average yearly progress.”

 Don’t be too quick to agree that’s “way too easy,” since teachers do it too.
 If your school’s “grading scale” delineates 90 to 100% = A, you’re using “numbers” too.

 It’s sometimes easy to spot a “failing” school – if tests scores are low, it’s usually correlated to a lack of financial resources.
 If, however, that was the true measure of a failing school, it would stand to reason that every student in school districts which serve affluent communities would see every student score “proficient” – and that’s not reality either.

 Sure, finances, resources, and quality teachers play systemically important roles in determining educational outcomes.
 It’s not that good finances lead to better resources which lead to better teachers which leads to better educated students.
 It’s finances, resources and teachers all working together systemically to create an environment conducive to learning and, more importantly, an “experience” that makes children intrinsically want to succeed.